-The second emotion, A Course in Miracles teaches, is lack of love – or, as the Buddha would call it, suffering.
+The second emotion, A Course in Miracles teaches, is fear.
+Which feels, as we are in it, like lack of love (but it isn’t.)
+The Buddha would call this ‘suffering.’
 This may surprise you.
 You may have thought the opposite of love was hate or rage or, even, anger.
 But these are only inside out love – shadow love, love turned in on itself when life surprises us with suffering.

 Which is where this story began, with suffering: advanced oral cancer, outrage, confusion and fear and, my yoga teacher’s anxiety.
-Suffering.
+This story began with suffering.

 Anxiety is a terrorist, lurking around every corner, pouncing on every joy.
 I know.
 I grew up this way.
 I didn’t even know it was there until recently.
 For years, I prided myself on my ability to rise above any situation.
 But my cool exterior was a mask.
 My “Everything’s fine” and reassuring smile was an empty, joyless smile; a smile that was really a shrug.
 An ‘Oh, well,’ sort of smile that hid, at its center, a sigh of exhaustion.
 It was overwhelming trying to hold the world together all by myself.

-In the offices of many therapists and healers – and the several dozen marble composition books – through which I chased the elusive tail of joy, I discovered that my childhood experience - which felt as if I lived in a house of fog; as if each member of my family were wrapped in lambs wool – was not carefree, and, though it seems anxiety is alarmingly ‘normal’ – it was not healthy.
+In the offices of many therapists and healers – and the several dozen marble composition books – through which I chased the elusive tail of joy, I discovered that my childhood experience - which felt as if I lived in a house of fog; as if each member of my family were wrapped in lambs wool – was not carefree, and, though, these days, anxiety is becoming (alarmingly) ‘normal’ – it was not healthy.

 I saw the way that I’d blamed others for judging me, for holding me behind a kind of emotional wall when it was I who’d held myself there, and I who was judging them.
 I saw, also, how my fear of intimacy (of feeling) had made it impossible for me to relate in a straightforward, honest way to teachers, employers or anyone in authority.
 Instead, I envied, I sneaked around.
 I cut corners at work (and at home).
 I stole money from my parents wallets and later, from my husband’s bank account – and if I was discovered, I blamed them.
 “You aren’t generous enough!
 You make me feel like a beggar!”

-All of this, I’d learned, was the result of that second emotion: fear; and its brute squad: shame, dread and anxiety.
+All of this was the result of that second emotion: fear and its brute squad: shame, dread and anxiety.
 The inner terrorists.

 That day, as my yoga teacher was telling her story, I was just beginning to understand my own.
-I’d been able to see it – I’d named and sorted it all into place but something was missing – some critical piece of the architecture of the soul I hadn’t yet been able to snap into place to set myself free.
-Until there, on my yoga mat, I found the piece: Anxiety is love; twisted, thwarted desperate love.
+I’d been able to see it but I knew I was missing something – some critical piece of the architecture of the soul which I had not yet been able to snap into place until there, on my yoga mat, I found it: Anxiety is love; twisted, thwarted desperate love.